tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 different sites.
-At the highest conceptual level, it's not too different from the idea of email servers sending emails back and forth, but the messages (activities here) are much more specific and cary more specific meaning about what "type" of message is being sent back and forth.
+At the highest conceptual level, it's not too different from the idea of email servers sending emails back and forth, but the messages (activities here) are much more specific and carry more specific meaning about what "type" of message is being sent back and forth.
 An activity can be a user "favoriting" something or "posting an image" or what have you.